filips123/PWAsForFirefox/docs/docs/installation/browser.md

 2. Click **Download Now** to get the installer.
 3. Run the downloaded `.exe` file.
 4. Select Custom install.
-5. Specify the runtime directory as %APPDATA%\FirefoxPWA\runtime
+5. Specify the directory as `%APPDATA%\FirefoxPWA\runtime`

 ### Verifying Installation

-After installation go back to your original browser an the PWA extension installation page that failed to complete.
-Refresh the page and it should now say comnplete.
+After installation go back to your original browser with the PWA extension installation page that failed to complete.
+Refresh the page and it should now say complete.

+## Other platforms here -